 Lavender Graduation celebrates Louisiana State University's LGBTQ+ community and honors the academic achievements of graduating LGBTQ+ and allied students.
 The Lavender Graduation Ceremony does not replace the students' commencement; instead it is a presentation of their lavender cords which can be worn during their LSU graduation ceremony.
 The event features a welcome from the LGBTQ+ Project Staff and University administration, a keynote speaker, and presentation of the lavender cords.
 Students may choose who they wish to present their cord and this event is open to the public.

-Sixth Annual Lavender Graduation Ceremony
+Eighth Annual Lavender Graduation Ceremony

 Lavender Graduations are annual ceremonies which are conducted on numerous campuses to honor lesbian, gay, bisexual, transgender, queer, and ally students of all races and ethnicities and to acknowledge their achievements and their contributions to their respective Universities.
 Dr. Ronni Sanlo, a Jewish Lesbian, created the original Lavender Ceremony in 1995 at the University of Michigan with only three students.
-By 2018, over 150 universities nationwide will have celebrated a Lavender Graduation Ceremony.
+By 2019, over 175 universities nationwide will have celebrated a Lavender Graduation Ceremony.